nouney/chart-tile38/README.md

 ## Configuration

-The following table lists the configurable parameters of the PostgreSQL chart and their default values.
+The following table lists the configurable parameters of the Tile38 chart and their default values.

 | Parameter                  | Description                                     | Default                                                    |
 | -----------------------    | ---------------------------------------------   | ---------------------------------------------------------- |